A Response to the “Runaway Scenario”

 * The existing Constitution is sufficient to deal with the current federal crisis if we elect conscientious people, repeal the 17th amendment, and reclaim the 10th amendment.

-The last point—which Mr. Michaelis actually makes early in this article—is more of a policy call than a matter of constitutional interpretation.
-But it is easily disposed of: We’ve been doing things his way for the last 50 years, and the situation has only gotten worse.
-Conscientious people have been elected, but they operate in a spending environment that renders it impossible for any but a handful to both be constitutionally-scrupulous and survive in office.
-There is no realistic chance of the 17th amendment being repealed.
-Even if there were, we would have to use the state application and convention process to force the Senate to act—which is how the amendment was passed in the first place.
+The last claim—which Mr. Michaelis actually advanced early in this article—is more of a policy call than a matter of constitutional interpretation.
+It is easily disposed of: We’ve been doing things that way for the last 50 years, and the situation has only gotten worse.
+Conscientious people have been elected, but they operate in a spending environment that renders it impossible for any but a handful to both (1) be constitutionally-scrupulous and (2) survive in office.
+Moreover, there is no realistic chance of the 17th amendment being repealed.
+Even if there were, we would have to use the state application and convention process to force the Senate to act—the very method by which the states got the amendment passed in the first place.
 (Anyway, the research on the 17th amendment’s actual effects on federalism has been ambiguous.)
 As for the 10th amendment, states have been attempting for decades now to reclaim it, but without consistent success.

 So the real question is whether state application and convention process is such a “risky gamble” that we should abandon it and thereby resign ourselves to leaving the constitutional system unbalanced and on the short road to bankruptcy.

-But is the process a “risky gamble?”
-Like some other writers, Mr. Michaelis uses an out-of-context quote from a constitutional scholar to support his view that the process is risky.
-In this case, the language he quotes is my own acknowledgment that “abuses of the Article V amendment process are possible.”
+Like some other writers, Mr. Michaelis supports his claim that the process is risky by using an out-of-context quote from a constitutional scholar.
+In this case, the scholar is I, and the language he quotes is my acknowledgment that “abuses of the Article V amendment process are possible.”
 But that is no more than an acknowledgment that everything in politics is possible in at least a small degree.
-It is not an acknowledgment that the process is risky.
-For reasons explained below, the risks posed by the “runaway” scenario are actually quite small.
+It is not an acknowledgment that the process itself is dangerous.

-To know how the process will work, you must understand the meaning of the language in Article V as the courts and other actors are likely to interpret it.
+To understand why it is not, you must understand the meaning of the language in Article V as the courts and other actors are likely to interpret it.
 This, in turn, requires knowledge of (1) the historical, legal, and linguistic background behind the language, (2) two centuries of post-Founding usage and analysis, (3) governing principles of constitutional, international, and agency law, (4) a long line of Article V court decisions extending from 1798 into the 21st century, and (5) certain modern political realities.

 Runaway alarmists display almost none of this knowledge.
-Even Mr. Michaelis, the most erudite among them, seems to have little of it.
-For example, although he cites the first part of my three-part Goldwater Institute study, he seems unfamiliar with the rest of my work or with the writings of scholars such as Russell Caplan, Ann Stuart Diamond, and Professor Michael Rappaport.
-Self-restriction to the first part of a single study may be why he claims I base my conclusions solely on original “intent.”
+For example, although Mr. Michaelis did cite the first part in my 2010-11 three-part study, but seemed unfamiliar with the rest of my work or with the writings of scholars such as Russell Caplan, Ann Stuart Diamond, and Professor Michael Rappaport.
+Self-restriction to the first part of a single study may be why he claimed I base my conclusions solely on original “intent.”
 But he must not have read even that first part carefully, or he would know that, strictly speaking, I do not base even originalist constitutional conclusions on original “intent.”
 And in fact my overall conclusions rest on all of the five factors set forth above, including post-Founding practice, standard legal rules, court decisions, and political realities.

-Now, Mr. Michaelis’ next bit of confusion lies in classifying a “convention for proposing amendments” as a “constitutional convention.”
+Now, Mr. Michaelis’ next mistake lay in classifying a “convention for proposing amendments” as a “constitutional convention.”

 Mr. Michaelis might respond that it is fair to refer to any gathering that addresses changes in constitutional rules as a “constitutional convention.”